-Deep Learning
+Deep Learning and Machine Learning

-To enhance utility and availability of deep learning, we are making various improvements for fast computation, memory reduction and robust learning.
+To enhance availability of deep learning, we are making various improvements for fast computation, memory reduction and robust learning.
 In addition, we are also developing flexible neural models to integrate various modalities, not only images but also natural language and others.